 Lunchbox Menu #4: leftover whole wheat banana pancakes, bacon, hard-boiled egg, fruit & dry cereal (This is one of the boys’ favorites!)

-Lunchbox Menu #5: grilled cheese sandwich on whole wheat bread, baby carrots, cherry tomatoes, fruit, pretzels & a mini granola bar
+Lunchbox Menu #5: grilled cheese sandwich on whole wheat bread or these grilled cheese roll ups, baby carrots, cherry tomatoes, fruit, pretzels & a mini granola bar

 Lunchbox Menu #6: build your own parfait with Greek yogurt, granola, cheerios, fruit, toast and yogurt covered raisins